Essenceia/essenceia.github.io/content/projects/dev_board.md

 ### J-Link connector pinout

-We are using a J-Link as our debug probe, natively it has a 20 pin connector and supports SWD using the following connector pinout:
+We are using a J-Link as our debug probe.
+It has a 20 pin connector and supports SWD using the following connector pinout:

 {{< figure